ruthgrace/check-in-bot/README.md

 ## production set up

-1. make sure you have your domain. mine is emojibot.ruthgracewong.com
+1. make sure you have your domain. mine is emojibot.ruthgracewong.com (subdomain managed via digital ocean)
 2. clone this repo to /var/www/
 3. make SSL certificates for HTTPS
 ```